headforwards-spd/headforwards-website/src/pages/blog-pages/can-agile-work-in-local-authorities.md

     type: image-copy-component
   - content:
       - text: >-
-          From the little seed planted at Agile on the Beach, Cornwall Council have gone through some impressive change.
+          From the little seed planted at [Agile on the Beach](https://agileonthebeach.com/), Cornwall Council have gone
+          through some impressive change.
 They’ve restructured their IT Team and have evolved from a project to a product based approach (need more details on exactly what this means) and using Agile to deliver results.
 Headforwards is supporting with a number of development projects and we’re continuing to help them bed into an Agile methodology, encompassing and accommodating issues within the plan rather than wasting time trying to work around them.
 Agile really can help local authorities deliver value and make the difficult changes to how they manage their data in the future.
 But there’s no use trying to drive the tanker as you would a speedboat.
         type: markdown-component
     isPostit: false
     isRightImage: false
     isTwoColumns: true
+    linkFields:
+      - linkText: Read more
     title: 'No more business as usual '
     type: image-copy-component
+footerLinks:
+  - {}
 uuid: d4bb7510-861d-11ea-81f7-196976a6717d
 type: blog-page
 ---